TeamWaggles/Terraform-LabDay/README.md

 datasources.tf - Creates the Ubuntu AMI (Amazon Machine Image)

 userdata.tpl - Used to bootstrap (load a program that will be ready to use) the Ubuntu AMI

+Note: Terraform 13.0 is in use for this repo